mikaelkindborg/ancient-mysteries/README.md

 The team members are Mikael Kindborg and Gösta Lindwall.
 We have a background in research, computer programming, and visual communication.

-## Michael Cremo and the computer analogy
+## Michael Cremo and the Computer Analogy

 - Consciousness (User)
 - Mind (Software)